 I’ve been a little sick over the last week, and so chose not to have the matched wines (shock! horror!) but Damien, Kristen, and Glenn did, and they all said they were all very well-matched.
 They were also, I think, natural wines, meaning there were without preservatives.
 Though I do love wine, I equally enjoyed the meal, I think, without drinking.

 As each meal was served the staff explained in detail (without too much detail) the meal, and seemed really happy to answer our many, many questions :) They definitely earned their keep :)

 “I’ve tried to explain this to people at work, spending so much money on lunch but they just didn’t understand”, one of us said, “Noma”.
-For the last few months I’ve been feeling lots of “Catholic Guilt” about this also.
-The “guilt” comes from the fact that I’m a working class boy from a small country town in Australia.
+For the last few months, I’ve been feeling lots of “Catholic Guilt” about this also.
+The “guilt” comes from the fact that I’m a working-class boy from a small country town in Australia.
 The money I spent on LUNCH would feed whole families in some parts of the world for weeks, if not months.
-In my own mind, I balanced it out because I do contribute a fair bit of money to a couple of charities which help people around the world.
+In my own mind, I balanced it out because I do contribute a fair bit of money to a couple of charities that help people around the world.

 But how do you explain spending so much money on lunch to your colleagues/ friends/ family who live equally “first world lifestyles”?
 According to my friend, you ask them how much money they’ve recently spent on a rock concert.
 Many people in Australia (and other “first world nations”) will routinely spend several hundred dollars on a ticket to a rock concert.
 Personally, I spent three or four hundred dollars to see Bette Midler and Liza Minelli.
 I know a few people who spent over seven hundred dollars to see Barbra Streisand.
 So my perspective on this is simple: it was like the greatest rock concert of all time (for food), and we got to meet and chat (at length) with the star.